josebarbamontoya/chrono-sta/README.md

 ## Execution

-1. Create a directory and copy the partial timetrees in Newick format with the suffix `.nwk`, along with the `chronosta.py` program:
+1. Create a directory and copy the partial timetrees in Newick format with the suffix `.nwk`, along with the `chronosta.py` script:

-2. In a terminal or command prompt session, type `cd` followed by the path to the directory to change the working directory to the folder that contains the `chronosta.py` program:
+2. In a terminal or command prompt session, type `cd` followed by the path to the directory to change the working directory to the folder that contains the `chronosta.py` script:
 ```
 cd /Users/barba/chronosta_example
 ```